amateurtools/Plucks/README.md

 COLOR adjusts the Karplus Strong exciter to be either a square wave or a noisy square wave, instead of an EQ boost.

+GATE might be the same method, or at least has the same effect.

 STEREO randomizes both output waveforms of the noise impulse/waveform.

 If an already active MIDI note is played again, instead of additively multplying voices it re-excites that voice's delay line.